Salaries & JobsUpdated March 2026

 Share:XFLRWE

 Bloomington, IN is smaller city where a community where local business owners price for neighbors, not tourists — and it shows in every quote you get.
 That economic DNA directly affects what you'll pay for electrician salary, which runs slightly cheaper here than in the typical American city — about 11% below average.
-With a median household income of $33K and a local market shaped by a workforce with enough supply to keep prices honest — your quotes will come in below most national averages, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $33K and a local market shaped by a workforce with enough supply to keep prices honest — costs here come in below most national averages, the pricing picture here is more nuanced than a single number suggests.

 Average Annual Salary Range